AdobeDocs/campaign-standard.en/help/integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md

 >
 >Keep this value as you will need it to complete the integration tool pre-configuration setup.
 It cannot be retrieved afterwards.

-For more information about generating a client secret, refer to this section.

 ### Setup permissions